Para-abelian varieties and Albanese maps: Equivariance

 \proof First observe that once we know that $G\ra S$ is a family of abelian varieties, the total space must be a scheme by Raynaud's result (\cite{Faltings; Chai 1990}, Theorem 1.9).
 To verify the statements on $G\subset \Aut_{P/S}$ and $G\ra S$, it suffices to treat the case that $P\ra S$ is a family of abelian varieties, and $S$ is the spectrum of a noetherian ring $R$.
 Note that then the translation action gives a monomorphism $P\ra\Aut_{P/S}$.
 This is a closed embedding, because $P$ is proper and $\Aut_{P/S}$ is separated (\cite{EGA IVd}, Corollary 18.12.6).

 By Corollary \ref{induced action trivial} we have $P\subset G$ as subsheaves inside $\Aut_{P/S}$.
 We claim that this inclusion is an equality.
 This is a statement on $R'$-valued points; by making a base-change it suffices to treat the case $R=R'$.
 Suppose we have some automorphism $f:P\ra P$ that lies in $G(R)$.
-Write $f=t_a\circ h$, where $h$ respects the chosen group law and $t_a$ is the translation map with respect to the section $a=f(e)$.
-The induced homomorphism $h^*$ on $\Pic^\tau_{P/S}$ is the identity, because this holds for the translation $t_a^*$ by Corollary \ref{induced action trivial}, and for $f^*$ by assumption.
-Our task is to verify $h=\id_P$.
-In light of Grothendieck's Comparison Theorem (\cite{EGA IIIa}, Theorem 5.4.1 for schemes and \cite{SP}, Lemma 0A4Z for algebraic spaces) it suffices to treat the situation when $R$ is artinian, and we also may assume that the residue field $k=R/\maxid_R$ is algebraically closed.
+Write $f=t_a\circ h$, where $t_a$ is the translation map with respect to the section $a=f(e)$, and $h(e)=e$.
+We have $t_a\in G(R)$ by Corollary \ref{induced action trivial}.
+This reduces us to the case $f(e)=e$.
+Then $f$ respects the group law, according to \cite{Mumford; Fogarty; Kirwan 1993}, Corollary 6.2.

-Suppose first that $R=k$ is a field.
-According to \cite{Mumford 1970}, Corollary on page 131 the classifying map
+Suppose for the moment that $R=k$ is a field.
+According to \cite{Mumford 1970}, Corollary on page 132 the classifying map

 stemming from a normalized Poincar\'e sheaf $\shP$ on $P\times B$ is an isomorphism of abelian varieties.
 Moreover, one easily sees that it is natural with respect to $P$.
-In particular, the homomorphism $h:P\ra P$ coincides with $(h^*)^*$.
-Since $h^*=\id_B$, it follows that $h=\id_P$.
+In particular, the homomorphism $f:P\ra P$ coincides with $(f^*)^*$.
+Since $f^*=\id_B$, it follows that $f=\id_P$.
 We refer to Section 8 for a detailed discussion of Poincar\'e sheaves.
+Moreover, the above reasoning immediately carries over to a noetherian base ring $R$.